A-to-Z Guide to Selling a House With Asbestos and How to Disclose It in 2026

 If you have found asbestos in one area of your house, there can be more places where it’s also present.

 Asbestos was widely used by many industries because it had beneficial properties for a lot of applications.
 It is lightweight, fire retardant, heat resistant, and adds tensile strength to products like paint.
-This is why asbestos can show up in a number of places in your home, including:
+This is why asbestos can show up in several places in your home, including:

 A final inspection needs to be done after the work has been performed and will cost from $200 to $400.